Meillaya/ML-Compiler-TVM-MLIR/README.md

 ## Running Examples

-Execute the PyTorch integration example to observe the complete compilation pipeline in action.
+Run the PyTorch integration example to observe the complete compilation pipeline in action.
 This example demonstrates graph extraction from PyTorch models, application of optimization passes, and targeting of different hardware backends including the Cerebras-like wafer-scale processor simulation.

 ```bash
 uv run examples/pytorch_integration_example.py